-This prospectus covers the resale by the selling stockholders identified below of 38,227,152 shares of our common stock.
-The selling stockholders were pre-Merger stockholders of our predecessor, Peninsula Acquisition Corporation, or acquired our securities in connection with the Merger and / or the Private Placement.
+This prospectus covers the resale by the selling stockholders identified below of up to 5,285,501 shares of our common stock, which consists of (i) 5,000,000 shares issued to certain selling stockholders in the Private Placement, (ii) 135,501 shares privately issued to certain selling stockholders pursuant to the terms of consulting agreements with such stockholders, and (iii) 150,000 shares that are issuable upon exercise of the Placement Agent Warrants.
 The registration of the common stock of the selling stockholders through this prospectus constitutes a secondary offering and is not an offering by us or on our behalf.
 We will not receive any proceeds from the resale of the common stock by the selling stockholders.

-Except as disclosed in the footnotes below, none of the selling stockholders has been an officer or director of ours or any of our predecessors or affiliates within the last three years.
-Except as disclosed in the footnotes below, no selling stockholder had a material relationship with us or any of our affiliates within the last three years.
+None of the selling stockholders has been an officer or director of ours or any of our predecessors or affiliates within the last three years.